vigetlabs/microcosm/docs/api/presenter.md

 ### intercept()

-Catch an action emitted from a child view, using an add-on `Form`, `ActionButton`, or `withAction`.
+Catch an action emitted from a child view, using an add-on `Form`, `ActionButton`, or `withSend`.
 These add-ons are designed to improve the ergonomics of presenter/view communication.
 Data down, actions up.

 ```javascript